tracim/tracim/frontend_app_html-document/README.md

 To see your changes without importing the app into Tracim:
 - run `$ npm run servdev`
-Which will create a web server (webpack) where you will see the app loaded with some default values
+Which will create a web server (webpack) where you will see the app loaded with some default values For this command the configuration file debug.js is used which follows the template of the file debug.sample.js.
+To adapt the configuration to your content, you need to change the variables:
+ - content_id: integer
+ - workspace_id: integer
+Another needed configuration is made in the backend/development.ini, where you need to add http://MACHINE_ADRESS:8071 in to the variable cors.access-control-allowed-origin